City Administrator Duties and Responsibilities

 Board of Aldermen

-Bolivar has a Mayor-Board of Aldermen form of government with a Mayor and eight Aldermen.
-The Mayor is elected to a two year term; the Aldermen to two year terms.
-There is a city election the first Tuesday of April at which city officials are elected.
-The city is divided into four wards with two aldermen representing each ward.
+Bolivar has a Mayor-Board of Aldermen form of government with a mayor and eight aldermen.
+The mayor is elected to a three year term; the aldermen to two year terms.
+There is a municipal election the first Tuesday of April at which City officials are elected.
+The City is divided into four wards with two aldermen representing each ward.
 Each year four aldermen, one from each ward, are up for election.